Famine Myths vs Facts: What the World Gets Wrong

 The Sudan conflict has created the world’s largest hunger crisis.
 With devastating floods, cholera outbreaks, mass displacement, and aid restrictions compounding the crisis, some experts fear this could become one of the worst famines in modern history.

-Myth: Famine is a natural disaster.
+Is famine is a natural disaster?

-Fact: Most famines today are man-made—driven by war, sieges, blockades and political decisions.
+No. Most famines today are man-made—driven by war, sieges, blockades and political decisions.

 “All of Gaza is being systematically starved by design, and children are paying the highest price.
 The world has failed to act as their tiny, emaciated bodies have been overcome by hunger and disease and shut down.
 This engineered famine is the ultimate and inevitable result of the Government of Israel’s use of starvation as a weapon of war.
 The sustained siege on food, medicine and fuel was bound to lead to this preventable catastrophe.
 There is no world leader who did not know this was coming, who hasn’t been warned again and again.

-Fact: Waiting costs lives.
+No. Waiting costs lives.
 Early action saves them.

-Fact: A famine declaration is a desperate call to action—but aid still depends on political will, safe access and funding.
+No. A famine declaration is a desperate call to action—but aid still depends on political will, safe access and funding.

-Fact: Many effects of famine cannot be reversed.
+No. Many effects of famine cannot be reversed.
 Children who are malnourished have a higher likelihood of dying from common illnesses such as diarrhea and pneumonia.
 Severe acute malnutrition can cause muscle wasting, blurred vision and organ damage.

 In Gaza, 132,000 children under five could die by June 2026 if the siege continues.